richiehowelll/cat-lock/README.md

 Currently only supported on **Windows**

 ## Features
-- Lock the keyboard using a customizable hotkey (`Ctrl + Shift + L` by default).
+- Lock the keyboard using a customizable hotkey (`Ctrl + L` by default).
-- Display an overlay indicating the keyboard is locked.
+- Displays an overlay indicating the keyboard is locked.
 - Click the overlay to unlock the keyboard.
 - System tray menu with config options:
   - Customize overlay opacity